 Hopefully this will enable you to choose the best option for environmentally responsible disposal of the biodegradable bags.

-THE BIOFILM (PLA) CYCLE:
+THE BIO-BASED FILM (PLA) CYCLE:

 These plants grow by photo-synthesis, absorbing CO2 from the air, minerals and water from the soil and the energy from the sun;

 The starch and sugar content of the plants is converted into lactic acid by micro-organisms by fermentation;